On the spectrum of residual finiteness growth functions: Abstract

 \section{Abstract}

 In \cite{BoRaSewa} Bou-Rabee and Seward constructed examples of finitely generated residually finite groups $G$ whose residual finiteness growth function $\mathcal{F}_G$ can be at least as fast as any prescribed function.
 In this note we describe a modified version of their construction, which allows us to give a complementary upper bound on $\mathcal{F}_G$.
 As such, every nondecreasing function at least $\exp ( n \log (n)^2 \log \log (n)^{1+\epsilon} )$ is close to the residual finiteness growth function of some finitely generated group.
-We also have a similar result for the \emph{full} residual finiteness growth function.
+We also have similar result for the \emph{full} residual finiteness growth function and for the divisibility function.